celestiaorg/docs/docs/developers/cosmwasm-environment.md

 wasmd keys add $KEY_NAME --keyring-backend test
 ```

-Make you sure you store the output of the wallet generated
+Make sure you store the output of the wallet generated
 for later reference if needed.

-Now, let's add a genesis account and use it to update your genesis file:
+Now, let's add a genesis account and use it to update our genesis file:

 ```sh
 TOKEN_AMOUNT="10000000000000000000000000uwasm"